 The tear-shaped Indian Ocean island of Sri Lanka is a true culinary treat.
 Through years of colonisation and trade, many cultures have influenced its cuisine.
 Sir Lankan food has influences from Dutch, Portuguese, English, Malay, Indian and indigenous flavours to tantalise the taste buds.
 Here is our list of the best Sri Lankan foods you need to try on your trip to this beguiling isle.

 There’s certainly no shortage of fish, seafood, vegetables and spices to turn into tempting curries.
 Coconut plays a key role in dishes, as well as arrack, the potent homegrown spirit distilled from the sap of coconut flowers.
 There’s always thambili, or sweet king coconut water, for the morning after.

-Seafood plays a major role in the country’s diet, and Sri Lanka’s lagoon crabs are justly famous the world over for their succulent sweet meat.
-Colombo’s Ministry of Crab – which makes a regular appearance on Asia’s best restaurant lists – celebrates this iconic crustacean.
 The catch of the day comes in a range of sizes, from half a kilo to the whopping two-kilo Crabzilla, in time-honoured recipes, including chilli crab, pepper crab and curry crab.

 Top image © Alexander Prokopenko/Shutterstock